 Despite Denis and Liza know every corner of the city, it seamed, that they saw all the beauty of the city for the first time.

 All in all we spent about 3 hours taking photos and enjoying amazing April weather.
 But time flew and I had to let them go and meet the guests, which were already waiting for in the restaurant.
 But this is already another story, which is not included into this article.

-On behalf of our studio I would like to thank Denis, Elizabath and their daughter Savanna for the trust and honour to be chosen a photographer for the wedding in the Old Town City Hall of Prague.
-This project was carried out by me, Artur Yakutsevich, and my colleague and assistant Vladimir Novikov.
-If you like these photos from the event, feel free to comment and to ask questions.
+On behalf of our studio, I would like to thank Denis, Elizabeth, and their daughter Savanna for the trust and honor to be chosen as a photographer for the wedding in the Old Town City Hall of Prague.
+This project was carried out by me, Artur Jakutsevich, and my colleague and assistant Vladimir Novikov.
+If you like these photos from the event, feel free to comment and ask questions.